 - Give More to Charity: Since paying off our house in August we have upped our charitable donations to about 10% of our take home pay.
 We plan to increase a bit more next year and give 10% throughout the entire year.

 - Directly Help Young Families: Our purpose is to help young families pay down debt and live financiall free.
 While I’ve had the opportunity to do this in real life, I want to also help young families online through my blog.

 - Write for 30 Minutes Every Morning: The first 20 minutes of my day is usually spent picking up my phone and mindlessly browsing.
 I’m going to try to turn that into more productive time by writing every morning before work (and most weekends).

-- Grow our emergency fund to 3 months worth of expenses – this year we established a modest cash emergency fund, however we intend to grow that to 3 months worth of living expenses in 2019.
+- Grow our emergency fund to 3 months worth of expenses – this year we established a modest cash emergency fund, however we intend to grow that to 3 months worth of living expenses this year.

-My money goal is to gain 1,000 hours of financial planning experience in 2019.
+My money goal is to gain 1,000 hours of financial planning experience this year.